paweln1986/assert4hs-core/README.md

 ##### Custom assertions

- It is sometimes convenient to create a custom assertion which explicitly describes what is testing.
-For this purpose we have `simpleAssertion` function
+ It is sometimes convenient to create a custom assertion that explicitly describes what is testing.
+For this purpose, we have `simpleAssertion` function

 ```haskell
 isSuitableForEmployment :: Assertion Foo